randomparkingfine/scrimmersgg/docs/database.md

 NOTE: if you're on a \*nix system the password might say something about a keychain(really who uses this feature).
 As long as you have the password handy you can always ignore any warnings and copy paste the database password in when asked.

-_Read the whole message because_: sometimes sql versions are completely compatible but it _should_ be fine for our purposes of upload purely educational sample data.
+_Read the whole message because_: sometimes sql versions are _not_ completely compatible but it _should_ be fine for our purposes of uploading purely educational sample data.

 ### Connecting via MySQL command line